clapy-app/clapy-plugin/README.md

 ## Update yarn

 - `yarn set version stable`
-- `yarn install` in the root, the back and the front directories.
+- `yarn install` in the root (and the back and the front?) directories.

 ## Update libraries